pharmaverse/py-pkglite/README.md

   provide a command-line interface (CLI) to better integrate with standard engineering workflows.

-We made a few key design changes from r-pkglite to implement the above goals:
+We made a few key design changes from pkglite for R to implement the above goals:

 - Introduced a `.pkgliteignore` configuration file to control packing scope, following the gitignore standard.